-Middlesbrough has a booming hospitality sector that creates a powerful draw for all ages right throughout the week.
-The major streets throughout the town centre already have an abundance of restaurants, bars, and clubs, with further exciting new choices on the horizon.
+Middlesbrough’s hospitality sector creates a powerful draw for all ages throughout the week.
+There’s an abundance of restaurants, bars, and clubs located in the city centre, with opportunities for further development.

-As with the retail sector, there’s a thriving independent hospitality offer in Middlesbrough encompassing bars, micro-pubs, cafes, and restaurants.
-Well-known brands including Bistrot Pierre, Lane 7, and Turtle Bay have also begun to recognise the opportunities present in Middlesbrough, further adding to the vibrancy of the food and beverage scene.
+As with the retail sector, there’s a thriving independent hospitality offer encompassing bars, micro-pubs, cafes, and restaurants.
+Well-known brands including Bistrot Pierre, Lane 7, and Turtle Bay have also recognised the opportunities present in Middlesbrough, adding to the vibrancy of the food and beverage scene.

 Middlesbrough’s consumer sector is one of the best performing in the UK, ahead of nearby cities and those up and down the UK.
 In the 2018 UK Consumer Powerhouse report (Irwin Mitchell and Centre for Economics and Business Research), using a series of measures comparing the fortunes of more than 40 cities, Middlesbrough’s vibrant and diverse city centre economy stands out as one of the star performers.
-It’s consistently near the top of a series of tables gauging the health of a key sector covering retail, leisure, tourism and food and drink.
 Read the full Consumer Powerhouse story.